How Betterment Works During Volatile Markets

 Tax loss harvesting is the practice of selling an investment that has experienced a loss.
 By realizing, or “harvesting” a loss, you are able to offset taxes on both gains and income.
 The sold investment is replaced by a similar one, maintaining an optimal asset allocation and expected returns.

-Tax loss harvesting is the feature that can benefit you most when the market is volatile.
+Tax loss harvesting is a feature that may benefit you most when the market is volatile.
 After all, if there are no losses in your account, we cannot harvest any losses.
 In fact, we found that the periods where tax loss harvesting would have provided the most hypothetical value was in the period following the dot-com bubble as well as the financial crisis of 2008.

 You can use any harvested losses to reduce capital gains you’ve realized through other investments in the same tax year.
 This can reduce your tax bill, especially if you have a lot of short-term capital gains, which are taxed at a higher rate than long-term capital gains.